Locutusborg/AR2IL/README.md

 Guide on how to navigate Google Colab - https://www.geeksforgeeks.org/how-to-use-google-colab/

+## Introduction to pip

+Pip is the default package installer for Python, allowing users to easily install and manage software packages written in Python.
+It connects to the Python Package Index (PyPI), a repository of software for the Python programming language.
+With pip, you can install packages from PyPI as well as other sources, upgrade or uninstall packages, and manage dependencies for your projects.
+The command-line interface is straightforward, typically involving commands like pip install package_name to install a package and pip list to see installed packages.
+Pip is essential for managing the libraries and frameworks needed for Python development.

+When using Google Colab for Python development, especially for tasks involving machine learning, data analysis, or other complex projects, you will frequently need to install various packages using pip.

 ## How to use LLMs like ChatGPT to assist you in coding

 https://www.geeksforgeeks.org/how-to-use-chatgpt-to-write-code/